Skip to main contentSkip to content

 Risk Model Mismatch

-• Personal guarantees required: Banks want board members to personally guarantee million-dollar loans—an impossible ask for volunteer directors
+• Personal guarantees required: Banks want board members to personally guarantee million-dollar loans

-• Perfect metrics demanded: Many banks cap approvals at 7% delinquency, ignoring the reality that post-crisis communities often face temporary payment challenges
+• Perfect metrics demanded: Many banks cap approvals at 7% delinquency

 Compliance Cost Confusion